apache/pekko-persistence-r2dbc/docs/src/main/paradox/migration.md

 ## Configuration

-The migration tool can be run as main class `akka.persistence.r2dbc.migration.MigrationTool` provided by the above `akka-persistence-r2dbc-migration` dependency.
+The migration tool can be run as main class `org.apache.pekko.persistence.r2dbc.migration.MigrationTool` provided by the above
+`pekko-persistence-r2dbc-migration` dependency.

 You need to provide configuration for the source persistence plugin and the target Rd2BC plugin in your `application.conf`.
-An example of such configuration for migration from Akka Persistence JDBC:
+An example of such configuration for migration from Pekko Persistence JDBC:

 @@snip [docker-compose.yml](/migration/src/test/resources/application.conf)